MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 >
 > For technical support, see the [Support options and community resources](../information-support.md#support-options-and-community-resources) information.
 We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

-## Version 2.14.85.0
+## Version 2.14.89.0

-Unified labeling scanner and client version 2.14.85.0
+Unified labeling scanner and client version 2.14.89.0

-**Released** 8/31/2022
+**Released** 8/15/2022

 This version includes the following fixes and enhancements for the unified labeling scanner and client:

 ## Migration from ADAL Library to MSAL Library for Authentication

-Starting in 2.14.85.0, MSAL will be the default authentication library.
+Starting in 2.14.85.0, MSAL will be the default authentication library for AIP UL client and AIP Scanner.

-All authentication flows will not be able to automatically login as the cached token in the MSIP folder will not be applicable for MSAL.
+All authentication flows will not be able to automatically login.
+The previously cached authentication token in the MSIP folder will not be applicable for MSAL.

 To reauthenticate, use the PSH cmdlet `Set-AIPAuthentication` with application details.
-For Scanner Users, the AIP product enables users to authenticate with two different auth flows and will require application details or "on behalf of" user details.
+For Scanner Users, the AIP product enables users to authenticate with two different authentication flows and will require application details or "on behalf of" user details.

 If there is a failure to sign in with MSAL, a registry key `AuthenticateUsingAdal` enables a local manual switch back to ADAL.